Create my first project with pre-configured resources

-Today there is 3 ways to start a new project in Cycloid:
+Today there are 2 ways to start a new project in Cycloid:

-# Create my first project using pre-configured resources
+# Create my first project with pre-configured resources

 # Before you begin

-The following sections will guide you through the deployment of Cycloid getting started stack.
-The goal of this stack is to illustrate how Cycloid works by creating a compute instance on your favorite cloud provider.
+The following sections will guide you through the deployment of the Cycloid getting started

-Use StackForms interface checked and click next.
-This will be explained in the next section.
+Use StackForms interface is checked and click the next button.

 Here in the getting started stack, each usecase correspond to a public cloud provider.
 Select the one you would like to test and jump to the next section.

 Use StackForms interface is enabled a user-friendly form with widgets, hints and dropdowns will be used to configure your

 This view is usually reserved for advanced users who want to use specific configurations.
 In the code editor view all configuration and pipeline template of your stack will be editable in a text editor.